Tutorial: llmTools

 }

-are sent in the content field of a new HTTP POST request sent to Ollama’s /chat API, along
+as a new HTTP POST request to Ollama’s /chat API, with the results stored in the content field

 Specifications

-You should start this tutorial with the backend:
+You should start this tutorial by working on the back end:

 End-to-end Testing